gusram01/games/README.md

 ## Homepage for game section

-It is posible to add new features in the future.
+It is posible new features coming soon.

 This section complement my portfolio.